fernando-duarte/china-data/PYTHON_2025_RECOMMENDATIONS.md

 - ✅ Python 3.10+ minimum requirement set
 - ✅ Support for Python 3.10, 3.11, 3.12, 3.13
 - ✅ Ruff target-version updated to py310
-- ✅ Black target-version includes all supported versions
+- ✅ All workflows updated to use Python 3.10+

 ### 4. **Advanced Testing Enhancements** ✅